 I have them out all year long.
 But would put any new ones out in the fall.

 I know that it is not the time of expecting any new tenants moving in right now as we are moving into the month of June.

-We would like to put an ad in the WIND, or Have our Wind Chimes send out bird signals to attract a new family to make one a home.
+We would like to put an ad in the WIND or Have our Wind Chimes send out bird signals to attract a new family to make one home.

 When it does happen, will the same birds come back next year?

 Thanks in advance for any help.